ngoncalves/isabel/README.rst

 The client dependencies can be installed as follows:

-  $ sudo apt-get install pip python-opencv
+  $ sudo apt-get install pip python-opencv python-tk
   $ sudo pip install tinydb protobuf

 For building the tests, the following is necessary: